mathiasroesler/uterus-modelling/README.md

 <a id="0d"></a>
 ### 0D simulations

 The **0d_params.toml** configuration file is used for single cell simulations only.
 The only cell type implemented is the FitzHugh-Nagumo cell.
 The file defines the initial conditions for the equations, the simulation duration, and the ODE solver time and sampling steps.
 There are two different modes, the slow-wave mode and the original mode.
-The latter is select by setting the _slow_
+The latter is select by setting the _slow_wave_  parameter to **false**, rather than **true**.

 <a id="2d"></a>
-### 2D simulations

-<a id="3d"></a>
-### 3D simulations
+### 2D and 3D simulations

+The **2d_params.toml** and **3d_params.toml** configuration files pilot the 2D and 3D simulations, respectively.
+They are structures similarly:
+1. _General parameters_ consists of top-level parameters, the name of the directory in which to save the results, the name of the mesh to use, the directory containing the mesh from Chaste/src/, and the stimulus type;
+2. _Stimulus parameters_ defines the area which will be stimulated in the x, y, and z (if in 3D) directions;
+3. _Time parameters_ defines the time properties of the simulation, the duration, the ODE time step, the PDE time step, and the printing time step, _i.e._ the number of time points in the results.
+The ODE and PDE time steps should be equal and the printing time step equal or greater than the ODE and PDE time steps;
+4. _cell_type_ is the name of the cell model to use.

+There are three different stimuli that are implemented:
+* _zero_ which does not provide any stimulus;
+* _simple_ which is a single pulse;
+* _regular_ which is a impulse train;

+The parameters for the stimuli are set for each individual cell type in their respective configuration files.

+**Note:** the default meshes provided by Chaste are located in the /mesh/test/data/ folder and the uterine meshes are located in the /mesh/uterus folder

 <a id="simulations"></a>
 ## Running simulations